koonerts/algo/docs/algo-templates.md

     FOR i FROM 1 TO m DO
       FOR j FROM 1 TO n DO
         IF text1[i-1] equals text2[j-1] THEN
-          // If characters match, add 1 to diagonal value dp[i][j] = dp[i-1][j-1] + 1
+          // IF characters match, add 1 to diagonal value dp[i][j] = dp[i-1][j-1] + 1
         ELSE
-          // If characters don't match, take max from left or above dp[i][j] = MAX(dp[i-1][j], dp[i][j-1])
+          // IF characters don't match, take max from left or above dp[i][j] = MAX(dp[i-1][j], dp[i][j-1])

     RETURN dp[m][n]